aosp-mirror/platform_system_core/init/readme.txt

    This is typically only used from early-init to set the init context before any other process is started.

-setenforce 0|1
-   Set the SELinux system-wide enforcing status.
-   0 is permissive (i.e. log but do not deny), 1 is enforcing.

 setkey
    TBD